Stability and convergence of multi-product expansion splitting methods with negative weights for semilinear parabolic equations: Numerical experiments

 which decays with respect to time, and the maximum principle: if $\|u^0\|_\infty \leq 1$, then $\|u(t)\|_\infty \leq 1$ for $0\leq t\leq T$.

+For the temporal accuracy test, the spatial step is fixed at $h = 1/512$.
+The $L^\infty$ numerical errors at $T = 10$ are evaluated.
+The reference solution is obtained using the $\mathcal{S}^{[4],4}$ \eqref{eq:richardson schemes} splitting operator with $h = 1/512$ and $\tau = 1/2000$.
+As shown in \eqref{tab:convergence_ac}, the $\mathcal{S}^{[2],1}$ splitting operator achieves a second-order temporal accuracy, while the $\mathcal{S}^{[4],4}$ and $\mathcal{S}^{[4]}_{\rm{com}}$ splitting operators exhibit a fourth-order temporal accuracy as the time step size refines.
+In contrast, we observe that $\mathcal{S}^{[4]}_{\rm{neg}}$ becomes unstable at step sizes $ \tau = 1/40$ and $1/80$, leading to significant error amplification.
+As the time step is further refined, the accuracy approaches the fourth order.

 The evolution results of solutions using these three splitting methods are shown in \eqref{fig:ac_solution}.
 These results demonstrate that the evolution of the solution using the $\mathcal{S}^{[4],4}$ splitting operator is the same as that of the stabilized Strang splitting operator, preserving the maximum principle.
 However, the $\mathcal{S}^{[4]}_{\rm neg}$ splitting operator evolves incorrectly at $T = 10$.
 In \eqref{fig:ac_properties}, the maximal value of $\mathcal{S}^{[4]}_{\rm neg}$ contradicts the maximum principle at $t = 1$.
-Furthermore, the energy evolution of each splitting operator shows that the evolution of $\mathcal{S}^{[4],4}$ coincides with that of $\mathcal{S}^{[2],1}$, while the $\mathcal{S}^{[4]}_{\rm neg}$ splitting operator begins to increase around $t = 1$.
+Furthermore, the energy evolution of each splitting operator shows that the evolution of $\mathcal{S}^{[4],4}$ and $\mathcal{S}^{[4]}_{\rm com}$ coincides with that of $\mathcal{S}^{[2],1}$, while the $\mathcal{S}^{[4]}_{\rm neg}$ splitting operator begins to increase around $t = 1$.
 Both the energy dissipation law and the maximum principle of the AC equation are violated in the $\mathcal{S}^{[4]}_{\rm neg}$ splitting operator with $\tau = 1/40$.
-This illustrates the instability of the high-order SPE splitting methods with negative step coefficients for coarse time steps.
+This illustrates the instability of the high-order splitting methods with negative step coefficients for coarse time steps.
 The reason for this is that the $\mathcal{E}_A$ operator becomes unstable at negative time steps, necessitating stabilization of the $\mathcal{E}_A$ operator by applying certain CFL condition restrictions on step size.
-In contrast, the properties of MPE splitting methods are excellent.
+In contrast, the properties of MPE splitting methods and splitting methods with complex time step coefficients are excellent.